-The sub-funds are classified into 3 categories:
+The sub-funds may be classified into 3 categories:

-- sub-funds having a sustainable investment as their objectives (referred to as "Article 9"): Sustainable investment is defined as an investment in an economic activity that contributes to an environmental objective, as measured, for example, by key resource efficiency indicators on the use of energy, renewable energy, raw materials, water and land, on the production of waste, and greenhouse gas emissions, or on its impact on biodiversity and the circular economy, or an investment in an economic activity that contributes to a social objective, in particular an investment that contributes to tackling inequality or that fosters social cohesion, social integration and labour relations, or an investment in human capital or economically or socially disadvantaged communities, provided that such investments do not significantly harm any of those objectives and that the investee companies follow good governance practices, in particular with respect to sound management structures, employee relations, remuneration of staff and tax compliance. - ⇒ sub-funds promoting environmental or social characteristics (referred to as "Article 8"): These sub-funds promote among other characteristics, environmental or social characteristics, or a combination of those characteristics, provided that the companies in which the investments are made follow good governance practices. - ⇒ The following sub-fund is categorized as Article 8: "Fossil Fuel Free Nordic High Yield" Other sub-funds not categorized under Article 8 or Article 9, which represents all the sub-funds of the Company not listed above.
+- sub-funds having a sustainable investment as their objectives (referred to as "Article 9"): Sustainable investment is defined as an investment in an economic activity that contributes to an environmental objective, as measured, for example, by key resource efficiency indicators on the use of energy, renewable energy, raw materials, water and land, on the production of waste, and greenhouse gas emissions, or on its impact on biodiversity and the circular economy, or an investment in an economic activity that contributes to a social objective, in particular an investment that contributes to tackling inequality or that fosters social cohesion, social integration and labour relations, or an investment in human capital or economically or socially disadvantaged communities, provided that such investments do not significantly harm any of those objectives and that the investee companies follow good governance practices, in particular with respect to sound management structures, employee relations, remuneration of staff and tax compliance. - ⇒ sub-funds promoting environmental or social characteristics (referred to as "Article 8"): These sub-funds promote among other characteristics, environmental or social characteristics, or a combination of those characteristics, provided that the companies in which the investments are made follow good governance practices. - The following sub-funds are categorized as Article 8: "ABS Europe AAA", "ABS Europe IG", "ABS Opportunities", "Bond Emerging Investment Grade", "Bond Nordic Investment Grade", "ESG Track Emu Government Bond 1-10 Years", "Flexible Convertible Bond", "Fossil Fuel Free Nordic High Yield", "Obliselect Euro 2028", "Obliselect Euro 2029" and "US Mortgage". - ⇒ Other sub-funds not categorized under Article 8 or Article 9, which represents all the sub-funds of the Company not listed above.